MW55/Natrix/README.md

 | 11.        | evalue      | E-value                                       |
 | 12.        | stitle      | Title (taxonomy) of the target sequence       |

 To obtain taxonomic information about OTUs/ASVs from microbial eukaryotes/protist communities, the Protist Ribosomal Reference Database (PR2: Guillou et al. 2013) is recommended as a reference database.
 This database is curated by experts in protist taxonomy, and continuously updated.
 PR2 comes pre-formatted for mothur (Schloss et al. 2009), among others (https://github.com/pr2database).
-Search against PR2 has been implemented by including mothur's 'classify.seqs'-command.
-So far only the Wang k-mer search algorithm has been implemented.
+Search against PR2 has been implemented by including mothur's 'classify.seqs'-command (https://mothur.org/wiki/classify.seqs/).
+Classify.seqs can also be used with the SILVA, RDP and Unite databases.
+Classify.seqs uses either the Wang classification method (Wang et al. 2007) or k-nearest neighbors (knn).
+With knn the available search algorithms are "BLAST" (Altschul et al. 1990), "k-mer", "suffix" and "distance".

 ## Merging of the results
 The output data from the write_fasta, swarm and blast rules are merged to a single comma